Massachusetts Gun Laws

 The following species may be taken year-round (except during shotgun deer season) by licensed hunters with no daily or seasonal bag limit: English sparrow, flying squirrel, red squirrel, chipmunk, porcupine, skunk, starling, weasel, woodchuck.

-Hunting hours are from ½ hour before sunrise to ½ hour after sunset on each day of open season (see Sunrise-Sunset table, page 10) except for:
+Hunting hours are from ½ hour before sunrise to ½ hour after sunset on each day of open season except for:

-Upon harvesting a deer, bear, or turkey, you must immediately fiil out and attach the paper tag from your permit or license to the carcass.
-Your game must remain intact (other than field dressing), with the harvest tag attached, until it is checked and prepared for food or taxidermy purposes.
+Upon harvesting a deer, bear, or turkey, you must immediately fill out and attach the paper tag from your permit or license to the carcass.
+Your game must remain intact (other than field dressing), with the harvest tag attached, until it is reported and prepared for food or taxidermy purposes.
 Hunters may report their harvested game online or bring their game to an official check station.
-All deer harvested during the 2-week shotgun deer season must be brought to an official check station so that biological data can be collected.
-For detailed information on Online Game Check, visit the Game Check Station page on www.mass.gov/dfw/checkstation.
+All deer harvested during the 2-week shotgun deer season must be brought to an official check station for biological data collection.
+For detailed information on Online Game Check, visit the Game Check Station page on mass.gov/dfw/checkstation.
 If you report your harvest online, you will be issued a confirmation number.
 You must write the number on the harvest tag attached to the carcass.
 The harvest tag with harvest report confirmation number must remain attached to the carcass until it is prepared for food or taxidermy purposes.
 Hunters who harvest a deer, bear, or turkey are required to check their game within 48 hours of killing the animal.
-For a complete list of official checking stations visit the DFW website www.mass.gov/dfw/checkstation.
-For general furbearer checking requirements, see Furbearers.
+A complete list of official checking stations is on the DFW website mass.gov/dfw/checkstation.
+For general furbearer checking requirements, see Trapping.

 Massachusetts Gun Laws